Gareth Pursehouse: Who Is Dr. Amie Harwick’s Ex-Boyfriend & Accused Killer

 According to investigators, Harwick was concerned about Pursehouse and “recently expressed fear” about her ex-boyfriend, FOX6Now reported.
 Harwick was so worried that she filed a restraining order against Pursehouse out of fear that he would harm her.
 The restraining order reportedly ended two weeks before Harwick’s death and Pursehouse’s subsequent arrest on Saturday afternoon, just hours after police arrived at Harwick’s home.

 Harwick reportedly last saw Pursehouse approximately two weeks ago.
-According to TMZ, Pursehouse told people close to her that she was afraid of her ex-boyfriend.
+According to TMZ, Harwick told people close to her that she was afraid of her ex-boyfriend.
 Just days before her death, she posted on Instagram and reflected on moving on from past relationships.

 “With Valentine’s Day coming up, many people may be reflecting on past relationships,” she wrote.
 “More often than not, when a relationship ends one or both partners may feel that they have not had what they feel is closure.
 Moving on, moving forward, and taking care of yourself after the end of a relationship often means accepting that you may not have the ideal closure.
 Making peace with this takes time.”